Sparse Harmonic Transforms: A New Class of Sublinear-time Algorithms for Learning Functions of Many Variables: Empirical Evaluation

 \subsection{Experiments with the Chebyshev Basis for $\mathcal{D} = [-1,1]^D$}

 In this section we consider the Chebyshev tensor product basis

 whose orthogonality measure is $d\vect{\nu}=\otimes_{j\in[D]}\frac{dx_j}{\pi \sqrt{1-x_j^2}}$ on $\mathcal{D} = [-1,1]^D$.
-Runtime, memory, sampling complexity, and error graphs are provided in Figures \ref{fig:4}, \ref{fig:5} and \ref{fig:6} as $M$, $D$, and $s$ vary, respectively.
+Runtime and sampling complexity graphs are provided in Figures \ref{fig:4}, \ref{fig:5} and \ref{fig:6} as $M$, $D$, and $s$ vary, respectively.
+In Figure \ref{fig:16}, memory usage is also graphed for each $M$, $D$ and $s$ variation.
 Since this Chebyshev product basis has a BOS constant of $K = 2^{D/2}$, both CoSaMP and Algorithm~\ref{alg:main} suffer from a mild exponential growth in sampling, runtime, and memory complexity as $D$ increases (recall that $d = D$ for these experiments).
 This leads to markedly different overall performance for the Chebyshev basis than what is observed for the Fourier basis where $K=1$.
 A reduction in performance from the Fourier case for both methods is clearly visible, e.g., in Figure~\ref{fig:5}.
-Nonetheless, Algorithm~~\ref{alg:main} demonstrates the expected reduced runtime and sampling complexity dependence on $M$ and $D$ over CoSaMP in Figures \ref{fig:4} and \ref{fig:5}, as well as a striking reduction in its required memory usage over CoSaMP even in Figure \ref{fig:6} when its runtime complexity is worse.
+Nonetheless, Algorithm~~\ref{alg:main} demonstrates the expected reduced runtime and sampling complexity dependence on $M$ and $D$ over CoSaMP in Figures \ref{fig:4} and \ref{fig:5}, as well as a striking reduction in its required memory usage over CoSaMP in Figure \ref{fig:16} even when its runtime complexity is worse in Figure \ref{fig:6.1}.
 Unfortunately, the $\mathcal{\tilde{O}}(s^5)$ runtime dependance of Algorithm~\ref{alg:Pairing} on sparsity is again clear in Figure \ref{fig:6.1} leading to a crossover point of Algorithm~\ref{alg:main} with CoSaMP at only $s=3$ when $M = 10$ and $D = 6$.
 This again clearly marks the pairing process of Algorithm~\ref{alg:Pairing} as being in need of improvement.